pedromspeixoto/k8s-user-mgmt/README.md

 For the CI/CD pipeline:

-1. GitHub actions as the CI/CD tool to build and publish the docker image to dockerhub
+1. GitHub actions as the CI tool to build and publish the docker image to dockerhub
 2. ArgoCD as the CD tool to deploy the application to the kubernetes cluster

 Please find below a short diagram on how the CI/CD works for this project.